NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Related literature

-Currently, the NAS solutions for EENNs are very limited in jointly designing the backbones and the EECs and don't take into account their computational demand.
-EDANAS~\cite{edanas} is the first framework for the automatic design of both the backbone architecture and the parameters managing the early exit mechanism of the EENNs so as to optimize both the accuracy of the classification tasks and the computational demand.
+Currently, there are only few NAS solutions that jointly design the backbones and the EECs while taking into account the computational demand.
+EDANAS~\cite{edanas} is a framework for the automatic design of both the backbone architecture and the parameters managing the early exit mechanism of the EENNs so as to optimize both the accuracy of the classification tasks and the computational demand.
 The problem addressed by EDANAS is formulated as a joint optimization problem consisting in selecting the architecture of an EENN aiming at providing a high accuracy on a given task and reducing the MACs associated with the EE by using the genetic algorithm NSGA-II~\cite{nsga-II}.
+Similarly, HarvNet~\cite{harvnet} addresses the joint design of backbone and EECs while meeting memory and energy constraints in dynamic harvesting environments.
+It relies on reinforcement learning to adjust the confidence threshold of each exit to maximize accuracy by considering the device's runtime factors.
+This NAS takes 47 GPU days on CIFAR-10, since they integrate the runtime aspects of dynamic input mappings and dynamic harvesting environments in the design of NNs respectively.

+Lastly, we emphasize that our work shows a hardware-aware NAS for EENNs on computer vision applications working on top of a standard single-exit OFA supernet independent of input mappings and the environment with a search time of 2 GPU days on a single GPU (NVIDIA A40).
+This overcomes some of the limitations of the previous works such as limited application scenarios, specific design of the supernet, and high computational requirements.